-- acute experiment a.
+- a. acute experiment

-- chronic experiment b.
+- b. chronic experiment

 - physiological experiment c.

-- d biological experiment
+- biological experiment d.

 - e. vivisection

 24. The researcher has to investigate an effect of a profound bleeding on the cardiovascular system function.
 Which one from the following types of experiment should be performed?